VirtusLab/scala-cli/website/docs/reference/scala-command/runner-specification.md

 ## `uninstall` command
 **IMPLEMENTATION specific for Scala Runner specification.**

+Uninstalls Scala CLI.
-Uninstall scala-cli - only works when installed by the installation script
+Works only when installed with the installation script.
+For detailed installation instructions refer to our website: https://scala-cli.virtuslab.org/install

 <details><summary>